LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

     style="width: 100%; height: auto; border-radius: 8px;">
 </div>

-You can see that the sampler converges much faster and that the samples eventually start fluctuating about one point.
+You can see that the sampler seems to converge much faster and that the samples eventually start fluctuating about one point.
 I'll get rid of the burn-in samples so that this is easier to see.

 <div style="text-align: center;">
 <img